 Lots of schools wear the four-year label.
 Carthage stands behind it.
 More than 90% of Carthage graduates earn their degrees in four years.
 Learn more

 Oscars.
 Emmys.
 Tonys.
 Golden Globes.
 The playwrights we’ve brought in have them.
 Each year, the Carthage Theatre Department commissions an original script by a renowned playwright for its New Play Initiative.
 Carthage students then work with the writer to stage it.

 Carthage has ranked as a top Fulbright producer for four of the past five years.
 Read about Carthage Fulbright winners.

 Things look new at Carthage because they are.
 Our science center, student union, athletic and recreation center, and numerous residence halls have all been constructed or newly renovated in the last 15 years.

-Carthage offers majors, minors and concentrations in more than 50 areas of study, from archaeology to neuroscience, nursing to music theatre.
+Carthage offers majors, minors, and concentrations in more than 50 areas of study, from marketing to neuroscience, nursing to music theatre.